 Storrs, CT 06269-1012

-Successful applicants will be notified of their selection on April 1, 2013, and they will have until April 5, 2013 to accept or decline the offer.
+Successful applicants will be notified via email of their selection on Friday, March 29, 2019, and they will have until Friday, April 5, 2019 to accept or decline the offer.
+No information concerning the status of an application will be available prior to the official notification period.

 Once you have accepted an offer to attend any NEH Summer Program (NEH Landmarks Workshop, NEH Summer Seminar, or NEH Summer Institute), you may not accept an additional offer or withdraw in order to accept a different offer.